it all starts with the pasture.

 Our food is only as good as the soil it grows in, so soil health is at the core of everything we do.
 Healthy soil grows healthy plants for our animals to eat – which ultimately impacts the nutrient density of the meat we eat.

-Through regenerative grazing practices, we can improve our soil health, increase biodiversity in the forages available to our animals, and positively impact the health of our animals by providing them with a more nutrient dense and diverse diet.
+We work to improve our soil health, increase biodiversity in the forages available to our animals, and positively impact the health of our animals by providing them with a more nutrient dense and diverse diet.
 Regenerative farming has obvious environmental benefits, but the impact it has on the food we eat and our own health cannot be ignored.

 If you drive past our pastures, you’ll see noticeable sections where where cattle have grazed and where they haven’t.
 That’s because we open a new section of the pasture for the animals to graze on each day.
 They can still spread out and roam the area they have grazed previously, but they usually stay grouped together munching on the new tall plants they have access to that day.
 This grazing method is called “intensive mob grazing” and it is one of many things we do to improve the health of our soil.
 The goal is to have cattle eat half of the plants and trample the other half back into the soil with the manure they leave behind to feed all of the microorganisms in the soil and build organic matter.
 This way, the soil gets what it needs to regrow healthy plants for cattle to graze again in the future.